 Blues

-The blues are the original jazz style that gained popularity in the late 19th and early 20th centuries, and they originated in Black communities in the American Deep South.
+The blues are the original jazz style that gained popularity in the late 19th and early 20th centuries, originating in Black communities in the American Deep South.
 Blues riffs and themes are still used by contemporary musicians in genres such as rhythm and blues (R&B), country, and rock.

 Discover next: The Greatest Blues Albums Of All Time & The Best Blues Guitarists